 - b.
 Check hoses weekly for cracks or leaks.
 If a valve or line leaks, it should be replaced immediately. - c.
 Check the engine oil each time before using.
 Oil level should be maintained between the "L" and "F" marks on the oil dip stick.
 For further maintenance procedures and proper lubrication specifications, please refer to the engine owners manual that was supplied with the hydraulic engine package. - d.
-Replace hydraulic filter with new filter at least every 2000 hours or more often under adverse conditions. - e.
+Replace hydraulic filter with new filter (See Table 4-2). - e.
 Use the fuel recommended for the engine package installed on your semitrailer.